perforator-io/perforator-sdk-java/examples/codeless/readme.txt

   #  Your-custom-header: your custom http headers value

   ##############################################################################
-  # You can set the ‘browserCloudHosts’ parameter if you would like            #
+  # You can set the 'browserCloudHosts' parameter if you would like            #
   # to propagate additional /etc/hosts to remote browsers.                     #
   # It might be a case where a target website domain name is not resolvable via#
   # public DNS servers.
 So, to reach such domains from the browsers started in #